malcolmkiano/swahili/docs/guide/02-grammar-and-types.md

 ## Basics

-- Swahili borrows its syntax from javascript, python and ruby.
-Like Javascript, Swahili is case sensitive. as such the declarations
+- Swahili borrows its syntax from Javascript, Python and Ruby.
+Like Javascript, Swahili is case sensitive. as such the declarations below are different variables.

 ```
-  wacha x = 5
+  wacha b = 5
-  wacha X = 3
+  wacha B = 3
 ```

-are entirely different variables.

-- Lines can optionally end with a semi-colon like in javascript.

 ## Comments

-## Declarations

-- To declare a variable, we use the keyword `wacha`
+- Swahili uses `//` for single line comments and `/*  */` for multiline comments

 ```
-  wacha x = 5
-  wacha X = 3
+  /This is a single line comment

+  /*  This
+      is
+      a
+      Multiline
+      Comment
+  */
 ```

 ## Variables